sulu/SuluRedirectBundle/README.md

 Issues and feature requests are tracked in the [Github issue tracker](https://github.com/Sulu/SuluRedirectBundle/issues).

-When reporting a bug, it may be a good idea to reproduce it in a basic project using the [Sulu Minimal Edition](https://github.com/sulu/sulu-minimal) to allow developers of the bundle to reproduce the issue by simply cloning it and following some steps.
+When reporting a bug, it may be a good idea to reproduce it in a basic project using the [Sulu Skeleton](https://github.com/sulu/skeleton) to allow developers of the bundle to reproduce the issue by simply cloning it and following some steps.